dusty-nv/jetson-inference/docs/imagenet-custom.md

 --output_blob=softmax
 ```

 As before, the classification and confidence will be overlayed to the output image.
-When compared to the output of the original network, the re-trained GoogleNet-12 makes similar classifications to the original GoogleNet-1000:
+When compared to the output of the original network, the retrained GoogleNet-12 makes similar classifications to the original GoogleNet-1000, except that now it outputs the meta-classes that we've retrained it with:

 ![Alt text](https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/imagenet-tensorRT-console-bird.png)